 Pre-School Tree Conservation

-One of the best ways of protecting our environment is to reach net zero emissions (by removing as many emissions as we produce) achieved by doubling the UK forests by 2045, so we really ought to give trees more of the centre stage (https://friendsoftheearth.uk/trees).
-But, this also means planting ecologically and climate resilient trees in keeping with the native trees already in woodlands in which the new planting is being done; to mimic the local semi-natural woods on similar soils (https://www.conservationhandbooks.com/select-trees-new-native-woodland/).
+One of the best ways of protecting our environment is to reach net-zero emissions (by removing as many emissions as we produce) achieved by doubling the UK forests by 2045, so we really ought to give trees more of the centre stage (https://friendsoftheearth.uk/trees).
+But, this also means planting ecologically and climate-resilient trees in keeping with the native trees already in woodlands in which the new planting is being done; to mimic the local semi-natural woods on similar soils (https://www.conservationhandbooks.com/select-trees-new-native-woodland/).

 I asked the children why trees are so good for the environment and after some pondering, a couple of little girls looked at me and replied by saying, ‘trees take bad things out of the air and make it clean for us.
 We love trees,’ they exclaimed.
 ‘Well done girls,’ I said - that’s the crux of it.
-Thank you for having me Nursery, it was an insightful and great workshop.
+Thank you for having me Nursery; it was an insightful and fantastic workshop.